bonjune/blog/content/posts/what-is-random.md

 I want to put it this way: because we were not able to ponder all the statistical and physical intricacies.
 But now we are.
 Therefore, we have better ways to understand the probability of coin tosses.

-This framework that claims if we can see more we can guess better works for various cases.
+This framework that claims, if we can see more, we can guess better works for various cases.
 The best examples are from cryptography, which uses this notion extensively.

 1. MD5 hash used to be considered secure, because the best way to predict the outcome of the hash was just randomly guessing.
 But now we have more powerful computers and better algorithms to guess the output, it is not random anymore.